 Engraved by James Basire (1730-1802), Plate 2.44 depicts two fragments of Roman mosaics located in Cirencester and Woodchester, Gloustershire.
-Though earlier drawings are known to exist for at least the Woodchester pavement, these were determined to be inaccurate by the Society and were not used as the basis for their print (Lysons 1817c, 2).
+Though earlier drawings are known to exist for at least the Woodchester pavement, these were determined to be inaccurate by the Society of Antiquaries of London (SAL) and were not used as the basis for their print (Lysons 1817, 4.2).
 Rather, Basire modeled his engraving after images by the antiquarian Samuel Lysons (1763-1819), who drew and colored them in 1787.
-Basire’s finished plate was published 23 April 1788.
+The SAL voted to commission Basire’s engraving of these drawings on 15 March 1788 (SAL Minutes III.76).
+Basire’s finished plate and Lyson’s accompanying descriptive account were published later that year.

 The larger fragment on the plate’s left-hand side represents a section of a pavement found at Cirencester—one of six that have been unearthed near Dyer Street.
 It features a scattering of marine creatures, a portion of the surrounding outer border, and possibly the wheel of a deity’s chariot in the upper right-hand corner.
 Unearthed in 1783, it is thought to date from the second century, but its original dimensions are currently unknown (Cosh and Neal 2010, 106).

 The second, smaller fragment on the right shows a portion of what was later deemed the “Great Pavement” at Woodchester.
-First discovered in 1693, the original mosaic panel measured 14.86 meters (48 feet 10 inches) squared, making it the largest known mosaic from Roman Britain.
-The section depicted on Plate 2.44 was unearthed around 1786 and displays a cross-section of three concentric rings, each demarcated by a triple band of guilloche: the inner contains four birds, the central houses an elephant, while the outer harbors a swirling pattern of acanthus scroll.
-Orpheus playing his lyre is the mosaic’s primary figure, and though not part of the fragment depicted in Vetusta Monumenta, he would have been placed off-center, allowing for a fountain to sit at the mosaic’s axial point.
+First discovered in 1693, the original mosaic measured 14.86 meters (48 feet 10 inches) squared, making it the largest known mosaic from Roman Britain.
+The outer section of the mosaic consisted of twenty-four geometric panels arranged into a square, separated from its border of swastika-meander by band of double-banded guilloche.
+The section depicted on Plate 2.44 was unearthed around 1786 and displays part of the mosaic’s inner section: three concentric rings, each demarcated by a triple band of guilloche: the inner contains four birds, the central houses an elephant, while the outer harbors a swirling pattern of acanthus scroll.
+Orpheus playing his lyre is the mosaic’s primary figure and, though not part of the fragment depicted in Vetusta Monumenta, would have been placed off-center relative to the mosaic’s octagonal heart, allowing for a fountain to sit at the mosaic’s axial point.

 No. I. Part of a Roman tessellated Pavement found at Cirencester in Gloucestershire, 1783.